Interesting Facts about the island of Motutapu

 There are several remnants of native forest along the coastal fringe (mainly pohutukawa) and inland (mainly karaka, pohutukawa, rewarewa, puriri and kohekohe).
 Extensive wetlands are a feature of the landscape.
 Introduced exotic trees planted by the early settlers and farmers (pine, macrocarpa, Norfolk Island pine), also feature in the island landscape.

-How does Motutapu compare with its Hauraki Gulf Marine Park island neighbours?
+How does Motutapu compare with its Hauraki Gulf Marine Park island near neighbours?

 Motutapu is 1509 hectares